SAGHIR-Imadeddine/PFR-Trini/README.md

 Description: Users can send, view, and manage notifications.
 Features:

 - Send Notifications
 - View Notifications
 - Mark Notifications as Read
 - Navigate to Relevant Pages from Notifications
   Access Role: Admin, Trainer, Student

-This documentation provides an overview of the various pages, features, and functionalities available in the Gym Management System.
-For detailed usage instructions and implementation details, please refer to the [GitHub Repository](https://github.com/TajwarSaiyeed/gym-management-system).

-## Deploy on Vercel <a name="deploy"></a>

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Documentation

-For detailed information about each page and functionality, please refer to the [Documentation](#introduction) section.

-## Contributing

-Contributions to the Gym Management System are welcome!
-Feel free to fork the repository, create a new branch, and submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- This project was inspired by the need for a comprehensive gym management system.
-- Special thanks to [TajwarSaiyeed](https://github.com/TajwarSaiyeed) for creating and sharing this project.

-For detailed usage instructions and implementation details, please refer to the [GitHub Repository](https://github.com/TajwarSaiyeed/gym-management-system).